itmaybejj/editoria11y-wp/readme.txt

 == Description ==

-Editoria11y ("editorial accessibility ally") is a quality assurance tool built for an author's workflow:
+Editoria11y ("editorial accessibility ally") is a multilingual, automatic, open source accessibility checker that provides live feedback as you work, with site-wide issue reporting and dismissals.

-1. It provides instant feedback in the post and page editors.
-Authors do not need to remember to press a button or visit a dashboard to check their work.
-2. It checks in context on pages, not just within the post editor, allowing it to test content edited in widgets or theme features.
-3. The core plugin focuses exclusively on **content** issues: assisting authors at improving the things that are their responsibility.
+Editoria11y is built around four key needs for ongoing quality assurance, both before and after a site launch:

+* Tests run in real-time, offering inline corrections and advice as authors type in CKEditor in Gutenberg.
+* It checks rendered content in published pages and previews, allowing it to detect issues that only appear after Drupal assembles the content.
+* Tips use plain language, to both correct and teach.
+* All data is private.
+Tests run in-browser, and reports are stored on your own server.

+Editoria11y is meant to supplement, not replace, [testing with comprehensive tools and real assistive devices](https://webaim.org/resources/evalquickref/).

-This plugin is the official WordPress implementation of the open-source [Editoria11y library](https://editoria11y.princeton.edu).
+This plugin is the official WordPress implementation of the open-source [Editoria11y library](https://editoria11y.com).
 Tests run in the browser and findings are stored in your own database; nothing is sent to any third party.
 It is meant to **supplement**, not replace, [testing your code and visual design](https://webaim.org/resources/evalquickref/) with developer-focused tools and testing practices.

 [Project supporters](https://editoria11y.com/license/), through code contributions, testing, help translating or purchasing a license, can also enable a [developer and auditor tools suite](https://editoria11y.com/features/#csa): ~50 additional tests for code and contrast problems, a custom test builder and a site crawler.
 We are at ~30% of our goal for 2026 support, which should be enough to sponsor work to add a link checker.
 Check the [project roadmap for active projects](https://editoria11y.com/features/#projects) and ideas for future work.